6 Ways to Prepare for the Next Market Crash

 Now’s a great time to open credit lines.
-I’m not saying people should necessarily borrow money against their credit or run up credit cards or open a HELOC and take out the money—but have the money available.
+I’m not saying people should take out credit or run up credit cards or open a HELOC and take out the money—but have the money available.
 This is because the next best thing to cash is a credit line.
 You want to know you have it available in case an incredible deal comes along and banks decide to stop lending to you.
 You don’t even ever have to use it, but it costs you nothing to have it available.

 - Boost Credit Score

 Now is also the best time to raise credit limits and build credit if you need to.
 Right now, you can go to the bank and get a loan with a 660 or 680 credit score.
 But anybody that was around in 2008 to 2010 knows that when the market turns, you're probably looking at 720 or 740 to get a loan.
 And it takes six months, 12 months, 24 months to build your credit back up if it’s not good.

 Get rid of anything that can’t handle a 15 or 20 percent drop—whether that’s a flip or rents or occupancy rate.
 Get rid of properties that won’t be able to withstand a significant dip.

 Interest rates are really low right now.
 In two years, not only could interest rates be higher, but also if you have a loan that’s coming due and the market’s really bad, the lender may be hesitant to restructure that.
 They might just say, “Pay me off.
 I don’t want to extend this.”
 So, if you have loans coming due soon, restructure now if possible.